tosterberg/open-sponsor/open-sponsor/open-sponsor-uml/src/usecases/uc07a-edit-module.md

-# Use Case: UC08 Post Module
+# Use Case: UC07a Edit Module - Author edits module

 **Actors**: Logged in User